ibm-cloud-docs/virtualization-solutions/planning/design-considerations-openshift/storage-design.md

 See [About File Storage for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-vpc-about) for the details.

 For NFS based file share needs for your workloads, you can also use the NFS storage built in the ODF clusters.
 The key differences here is that File Storage for VPC is a fully managed IBM Cloud service, while NFS storage built in the ODF clusters is a self managed on ROKS managed worker nodes.
-Also the IOPS and size settings are independent of your clusters.
+The IOPS and GB settings are independent of your clusters.
 Depending on the use case, there might be a use case for either, or even both of these.

 For OpenShift Virtualization workloads using VPC File storage, keep the following considerations in mind: